fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 The minimum ATC unit reference shall consist of the location indicator of the unit, if provided by ICAO Doc 7910 <sup>[[7]](#references)</sup>.
-If the unit has no ICAO Doc 7910 location indicator, the minimum airspace reference shall consist of the name of the unit or any alternate name, as published in the AIP.
+If the unit has no ICAO Doc 7910 location indicator, the minimum reference shall consist of the name of the unit or any alternate name, as published in the AIP.